-Table 11.
+Table 8.
 Volumes of Buffer RLT for Tissue Disruption and Homogenization

-Amount of starting material (mg) Volume of Buffer RLT (μL)
+Amount of starting material (mg) Volume of Buffer RLT (μl)

 <20 350 or 600

 20-30 600

-^{} Use 600 μL Buffer RLT for tissues stabilized in RNAprotect Tissue Reagent or for difficult-to-lyse tissues.
+^{} Use 600 μl Buffer RLT for tissues stabilized in RNAprotect Tissue Reagent or for difficult-to-lyse tissues.

-- 3a.
+3a.
 Disruption and homogenization using a rotor-stator homogenizer: Place the weighed (fresh, frozen, or RNAprotect stabilized) tissue in a suitably sized vessel.
-Add the appropriate volume of Buffer RLT (see Table 11).
+Add the appropriate volume of Buffer RLT (see Table 8).
 Immediately disrupt and homogenize the tissue using a conventional rotor-stator homogenizer until it is uniformly homogeneous (usually 20-40 s).
-Proceed to step 4. - QlAshredder homogenizer:
+Proceed to step 4.
+3b.
+Disruption using a mortar and pestle followed by homogenization using a QIAshredder homogenizer:

-Immediately place the weighed (fresh, frozen, or RNAprotect-stabilized) tissue in liquid nitrogen, and grind thoroughly with a mortar and pestle.
-Decant tissue powder and liquid nitrogen into an RNase-free, liquid-nitrogen-cooled, 2 mL microcentrifuge tube (not supplied).
-Allow the liquid nitrogen to evaporate, but do not allow the tissue to thaw.
+Immediately place the weighed (fresh, frozen, or RNAprotect stabilized) tissue in liquid nitrogen, and grind thoroughly with a mortar and pestle.
+Decant tissue powder and liquid nitrogen into an RNAse-free, liquid-nitrogen-cooled, 2 ml microcentrifuge tube (not supplied).
+Allow the liquid nitrogen to evaporate, but do not allow the tissue to thaw